frequently asked questions

-Yes!
-Upon completion of the Registration Form, our team will add your screening to our impact map as well as provide you with promotional materials to help you spread the word!
+While we don’t publicly promote individual screenings, upon completion of the Registration Form, our team will provide you with promotional materials to help you spread the word!

-At the moment, we’re focused on our community screening program, with a very limited theatrical release.
+At the moment, we’re focused on our community screening program.
 If you have additional questions, please contact us to be connected with a member of our team to chat further.